Cooperative loans in Malaysia: Controversies

 These plans have many critics, one of the most vocal being the Consumer Association of Penang.
-Among the criticism directed at the cooperatives include encouraging over-borrowing and burdening the borrowers with long-term debts.
+Among the criticism directed at the cooperatives is that cooperative loans encourage over-borrowing and burden the borrowers with long-term debts.

 Long-term debt burden

 In the past, cooperative loan schemes have had very long tenure, up to a maximum of 25 years.
 A loan stretched over a long tenure allows the borrower to pay lower monthly installment and hence be eligible for a higher loan amount.
 The maximum loan amount is RM250,000.
 In June 2013, in an effort to rein in rising household debt, Bank Negara restricted all personal loan borrowings to a maximum of 10 years.
 This ruling effectively reduced borrowings under the cooperative schemes and led to protests by the cooperatives.
-The Congress of Union of Employees in the Public And Civil Services (CUEPACS) also opposed the Central Bank’s new ruling and suggested a compromised solution of 15 years tenure.
+The Congress of Union of Employees in the Public And Civil Services (CUEPACS) also opposed the Central Bank's new ruling and suggested a compromised solution of 15 years tenure.
 According to them, many government employees will borrow from loan sharks if they are unable to secure cooperative loans.
 Despite much opposition, the 10-year loan tenure cap is still in place today.